PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 SPE features [SPE]_ [this is the default for the example corpus], or using the feature system suggested by [Hayes2009]_ [this is the default for the IPHOD corpus and the Lemurian corpus].
 These systems are fully functional for doing subsequent analyses.

-Note, however, that this is a built-in functionality of these particular corpora, and does not allow you to use SPE or Hayes features with other corpora.
-To use SPE features with other corpora, or to change the feature system associated with a built-in corpus, you’ll need to download the actual feature files, as described in :ref:`transcriptions_and_feature_systems`.
+Again, prior to v.
+1.5.0, this was a built-in functionality of these particular corpora, and did not allow you to use SPE or Hayes features with other corpora.
+To use SPE features with other corpora, or to change the feature system associated with a built-in corpus prior to 1.5.0, you’ll need to download the actual feature files, as described in :ref:`transcriptions_and_feature_systems`.
 Features can be used for defining classes of sounds (e.g., creating separate tiers for different types of segments) and for defining environments (e.g., the environments in which segments might occur, for use in calculating their predictability of distribution).
+As of v.
+1.5.0, feature systems are also packaged directly with the software and should be immediately accessible.

 The corpus may take several seconds to load, but will eventually appear;
 the following is the example corpus: